Ph.D., Brunel University

 COSHP Faculty Profile

-Dr. Shukla is an Associate Professor of Biology.
+Dr. Shukla is a Professor of Biology.
 He received his B.S. in Chemistry from Delhi University and Ph.D. in Molecular Biology and Biochemistry from Brunel University, London, in 1997.
 He has been a faculty member of Cleveland State University since 2006.

 1: Sikand K, Singh J, Ebron JS, Shukla GC.
 Housekeeping gene selection advisory: glyceraldehyde-3-phosphate dehydrogenase (GAPDH) and β-actin are targets of miR-644a.
 PLoS One.
 2012;7(10):e47510. doi: 10.1371/journal.pone.0047510.
 Epub 2012 Oct 16.
 PubMed PMID: 23091630; PubMed Central PMCID: PMC3472982.